jvmiert/laxo/readme.md

 # Tech to-do
 - Make the dashboard page
-  - Process the return callbacks and verify them
+  - Properly define success or failure for Lazada authorization check
-  - Store the access tokens in the database
+  - Store the access tokens and additional information in the database
 - Write test for get shop
 - Backend API should return error_code, this code will be used for i18n on the frontend.
 The backend can also return a human readable message in the requested locale.